-This parameter controls the area around the edge of the foreground that needs to be smoothened.
+This parameter controls the area around the edge of the foreground to be smoothened.

 Matting makes the edges of the presenter look smooth, and allows subtle details like hair strands to be correctly separated from the original background.
 The Matte Bias parameter controls the underlying method of matting used.
 You can play around with this slider to improve the quality of the output along the edges.

 Fine-tune the matte bias levels further to make the foreground more opaque and the background more transparent to give a realistic feel.

 You want to set this factor as low as possible and instead try to adjust the alpha around the edge using Edge Filter Radius and Matte Bias.